infiswift-usa/ner_repowering_pysam/code_analysis.md

 Results saved to metpv11_pysam_results.csv
 ======================================================================

 1. The Discrepancy explained:
-run_pvlib_metpv11 copy.py (1,352k kWh): This script uses the Mid-Hour Position (e.g., 12:30).
+run_pvlib_metpv11_with_modes.py - LEVEL1 - (1,352k kWh): This script uses the Mid-Hour Position (e.g., 12:30).
 This is the industry standard for hourly data like METPV because 12:30 represents the "average" sun angle for the entire hour of 12:00–13:00. run_pvlib_metpv11.py (1,386k kWh): In your manual edits, you switched back to mc.run_model(weather).
 This function calculates the sun position at the Top-of-the-Hour (e.g., 12:00, 13:00).

-2. Why the "Copy" is more:
 METPV irradiation is an accumulation of energy over 60 minutes.
 If you calculate the sun's power at exactly 12:00 (when it's lower), it doesn't represent the energy received during the rest of the hour.
 By using the angle at 12:30, we get a much better average of the sun's intensity for that data block.

-The Problem with Bifaciality
+2. Bifaciality
 To calculate the bifacial "bonus," the physics engine needs to know how high the panels are (Hub Height) and how reflective the ground is (Albedo).
-Since these aren't in any of the config files, I used industry standard defaults (1.5m and 0.2).
+Since albedo isn't in any of the config files, it was assumed as 0.2.

 Albedo and Hub height are engineering assumptions made to enable the Bifacial IR model because those specific site-design details aren't in the module/inverter datasheets.